buckstephenh/NikeDeck/README.md

 ·         Allow switching the algorithms at deploy-time only via configuration.
 DONE via -D command line, need to resolve Spring property magic.

 ·         Provide the source code and instructions for building/running/using the microservice.
 DONE

+# Developer Notes

+This was written entirely in vi for practice, using one terminal window for vi and another window for running the code.
+Many launch failures using this method were caused by silly syntax issues normally cured by an IDE editor.
+Historically I would wire up a full IDE which would help me code faster and better with lookup and suggestions and tasks but IDEs take time and lately there has been an industry push toward minimalism using web-based editors, simple editors like vi, toolchain integration and discrete independent and scalable services like this microservice.

+Is monolithic architecture really dead?
+If crossing network and process boundaries creates too much latency, then Mono Y Mono.